YetiCodeCamp/cpp-for-beginners/docs/_video_pages/cppvideo12.md

 <br/><br/>
 In the above image we can see we have two variables, 'i' an integer and 'd' a double.
 They both have a memory address associated with them that points to the first byte of memory they occupy.
 Variable 'i' uses 4 bytes of memory to hold its data and variable 'd' uses 8 bytes of memory since it is of data type double.

 We have up until now mainly accessed a variable by it's name.
 Using the above example we would access the value located at memory location 0x1100 by referencing the name we gave the variable, in this case 'i'.

+`std::cout << i << std::endl;`  would output 934 using the example above.
+<br/><br/>

-We can use the ampersand symbol to return variable 'i's address instead of it's value.
+We can use the ampersand symbol to return variable 'i's memory address instead of it's value.

 `std::cout << &i << std::endl;`  would output 0x1100 using the example above.
 <br/><br/>

-A pointer is a variable that stores the memory address of an object.
-Pointers are used extensively in both C and C++ for three main purposes:
+A pointer is a variable whose value holds the memory address of another variable or object.
+Pointers are used frequently in C++ (and C) for three main reasons:

-- to allocate new objects on the heap
+- to dynamically allocate memory
 - to pass functions to other functions
-- to iterate over elements in arrays or other data structures
+- to traverse iterable data structures such as elements in arrays

-Like a variable, a pointer must be declared with the datatype of the variable or object it will point to, this is known as its base-type.
+Like a variable, a pointer must be declared with the datatype of the variable or object whose address it will point to, this is known as the pointer's base-type.
 <br/><br/>

-A pointer variable is denoted by using the * symbol as shown below.
+A pointer variable is denoted by using the * (asterisk) symbol in its declaration as shown below.

 ```cpp
 char* ch_ptr;     // pointer to a character
 int  *  i_ptr;    // pointer to an integer
 double *d_ptr;    // pointer to a double
 ```
-Note that the position of the asterisk can vary, as long as it is between the datatype and variable name it's a valid form of declaring a pointer.
+Note that the position of the asterisk can vary, as long as it is in-between the datatype and pointer variable's name, it's a valid form of declaring a pointer.

-It is somewhat of a convention to place the * right after the datatype such as `int* ptr;` when declaring a pointer to be able to more easily differentiate it from its usage as a dereference operator `*ptr` when we want to obtain "the value of" a pointers address reference.
+It is somewhat of a convention to place the * right after the datatype such as `int* ptr;` when declaring a pointer to be able to more easily differentiate it from its other usage as a dereference operator `*ptr` when we want to obtain "the value of" a pointers address reference.
 <br/><br/>

 There is also a void* pointer that is a special type of pointer that has no associated data type with it.
 A void pointer can hold the address of any data type and can be type-cast to any other data type.